01 of 09

 Protect Your Car

 Make sure your auto registration is current.
-Your American insurance does not cover you in Mexico.
+Your American insurance does not cover you when driving in Mexico.
 Things happen in Rocky Point just like they can happen here—tickets, thefts, fender benders, and other mishaps.
 If you don't have Mexican insurance, you could find yourself in a serious situation.

 Here are some places where you can purchase Mexican auto insurance for Rocky Point.
 You can wait until you are driving through Ajo to stop in and personally pick it up or you can get insurance online.